GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 different than the mainstream western ideals.
 Seek not success, or, better yet, seek not, for you may find success as a side effect of living the good life.

-There may yet be faults in the gentle approach, but as a growing boy, with culture that leans towards trying to be a **Big Man**, it was a deeply useful moral reference text for me.
+These poems still form the basis for my ethical traditions to this day, and, while are deep faults in the gentle approach, as a growing boy, with culture that leans towards trying to be a **Big Man**, it was a deeply useful moral reference text for me.

 ### Lessons from Antiquity: Ancient Greece

-The liberal arts program at my school had a deep love for the classical period.
+The liberal arts program at my school had a love affair with the classical period.
 I've included some of the lessons from then that have most served as guiding models for my behavior.

 #### Arete: Fulfilling Your Potential

-The pre-socratics had this beautiful idea of measuring virtue.
+The pre-Socratics had this beautiful idea of measuring virtue.
 They knew that people were born in fundamentally different circumstances.
-They knew that an enslaved serf could not rise to the same heights as a landed gentry.
+They knew that an enslaved serfs could not rise to the same heights as landed gentry.
 They defined Arete as this proportion of your own potential that you achieve.
 If you have less potential than someone with more privilege, but you actualize all of your potential and they actualize half of theirs, you have cultivated more virtue.

-This was a great introduction to concepts of privilege and inequality in the modern world.
+Arete introduced concepts of privilege and inequality in the modern world.
 It allowed me (a white cis-het male) to avoid the pitfalls of wondering why other people weren't doing as well as I did.
-It was much like Ben Sands spoke at the 36 hours at Duke event.
-He said that he would much prefer someone to work their way out of an impoverished slum and change the world, but the barriers to that are so fundamentally high, that we do a disservice to those people by not capitalizing on our own potential.
+Much like Ben Sands spoke at the 36 hours at Duke event, We would much prefer someone to work their way out of an impoverished slum and change the world, but the barriers to that are so fundamentally high, that we do a disservice to those people by not capitalizing on our own potential to help.

 I interpret this now as a call to action for those who won the birth lottery to be placed in my socio-ethno-political class.
 If we do not actualize our